 - Footwear suitable for running is required.
 Black footwear is highly encouraged to present a professional appearance.

-- A basic uniform is available at prices ranging from $36 to $45 online from several local retailers including Terry Miller of Sports, etc. and Jim Griffin of Badger Sports.
+- A basic uniform is available at prices ranging from $36 to $45 online or from several local soccer retailers.
 In addition to the shirt, shorts, and socks, a first-time STAR will need an adhesive velcro disc for attaching the referee badge, cost about $1.00.
 The badge is provided by the instructor at end of the class.

 - When at the field, including before and after the match, referees should present a professional appearance, including socks pulled up and shirts tucked in.